Consensys/doc.goquorum/docs/tutorials/kubernetes/deploy-charts.md

 ### 1. Check that you can connect to the cluster with `kubectl`

-Verify kubectl is connected to cluster with:
+Once you have your cluster up and runinng, verify kubectl is connected to your cluster with: (use the latest version)

 ```bash
 kubectl version